 God will show mercy.

-20 But I will remove the northern hoards far away from you, and will drive them into a barren and desolate land.
-The first part of the hoard will drown in the eastern sea, and the last parts will drown in the western sea, and their rotting corpses will stink up the country because God has done this great thing.
+20 But I will remove the northern hoards far away from you, and will drive them into a barren and desolate wilderness.
+The front part of the hoard will drown in the Dead Sea, and the last parts will drown in the Mediterranean Sea, and their rotting corpses will stink up the country because God has done this great thing.

 God will remove the grasshoppers from the land in a miraculous way.